The Pros and Cons of Water Popping

 Perhaps the thing that stands out the most on a wood floor is the deep rich color.
 Water popping enables you to make your stain appear darker and richer.
 Darker and richer floors are noticeable, which many people admire.
 Be sure to ask to see the color you select on a sample of water-popped wood.
 Otherwise, the color you are shown you may not be what ends up on your floor.

 If you pour uneven amounts of water on different sections of the floor, you increase your risk of the wood absorbing various quantities of moisture.
 This can cause your floors to break down in the near or distant future, and your stain will look blotchy afterward.

 Staining before the Floor is Dry

 If you do not allow enough time for the floor to dry before staining the wood, you run the risk of the stain appearing blotchy.
 Drying time can differ by temperature, humidity and air circulation in the room.
-The lower the temperature, higher the humidity, or less air circulating, the greater amount of time you need for drying.
+The lower the temperature, the higher the humidity, or less air circulating, the greater the amount of time you need for drying.

 Sensitivity to Scuff Marks

 Once the wood has absorbed water it becomes soft and more susceptible to scuff marks.
 For this reason, you should not walk on the floor with any type of hard shoe or boot between the time of water popping and completing the staining process.
 Instead, wear only socks or slippers with very soft bottoms.